mlapin/libsdca/README.md

 - `libsdca_prox` provides proximal operators;
 - `libsdca_solve` provides solvers for multiclass classification.

+There is also `libsdca_gd` which is not officially a part of libsdca and implements a simple batch gradient descent for the (nonconvex) truncated top-k softmax loss.

+#### Examples

 To train the Multiclass SVM of Crammer and Singer on some random data, run
 ```